jxmot/zipremote/README.md

   * `"keylist"` - Each element in `keylist[]` contains a unique string.
 It is compared to an incoming "key" value from the client.
 Here is an online utility for generating passwords (*work well as api keys*) - <https://passwordsgenerator.net/>
 * `index.php` - There is no required editing before use.
   * `$ipv` - This enables or disables IP validation.
 By default is disabled.
 Set it to `true` to enable it after you have IP addresses in `ipvalid.json`.
+* `.htaccess`- There is no required editing before use.
+This will allow URLs to work without the `.php` extension.

 #### Client